ibm-cloud-docs/openshift/openshift_nodeport.md

         {: note}

     3. Form the URL with one of the worker node IP addresses and the NodePort.
 Example: `http://192.0.2.23:30872`.
-        For VPC clusters, you must be connected to the private network through a VPN connection to access the worker node private IP address and NodePort.
+        For VPC clusters, you must be connected to the private network, such as through a VPN connection, to access the worker node private IP address and NodePort.
         {: note}